2016 S Michigan Ave. Chicago, IL 60616

 By acting as a physical barrier, a dental sealant can protect teeth from bacteria and decay.
 They are most often applied to the molars, which are especially vulnerable.

-Lower the Cost of Dental Care
+Lower The Cost of Dental Care

 The fewer cavities your child gets, the less you have to pay for restorative treatments like fillings and crowns.